 On September 15, 2016, the Company changed its name to Japan Gold from Sky Ridge Resources Ltd. ("Sky Ridge") upon completing a transaction (the "Acquisition") in which the Company issued shares to shareholders of Southern Arc Minerals Japan KK ("SAMJ") to acquire all of SAMJ's issued and outstanding shares.
 This resulted in SAMJ becoming a wholly-owned subsidiary of Japan Gold.
-Following the completion of the Acquisition, the Company became the Resulting Issuer and continued trading on the TSX Venture Exchange ("TSX-V") under the symbol "JG".
+Following the completion of the Acquisition, the Company became the Resulting Issuer and continued trading on the TSX Venture Exchange ("TSX-V") under the symbol "JG" and the OTC Markets ("OTCQB") under the symbol "JGLDF".
 In connection with the Acquisition, the Company also completed a financing for gross proceeds of \$7,000,000 for 17,500,000 common shares at a price of \$0.40 per share.
 The Company also issued 500,000 shares in finders' fee and granted 4,724,950 share options to directors, officers and consultants of the Company exercisable at \$0.40 with a ten year expiry.